getsolus/help-center-docs/docs/user/privacy.md

 ## Privacy Contact

-Any concerns or requests about personal data should be sent to [privacy@getsol.us](mailto:privacy@getsol.us) TODO: what is the correct email?
+Any concerns or requests about personal data should be sent to [privacy@getsol.us](mailto:privacy@getsol.us)